skytruong90/Microservice_Deployment_and_Management_Platform/README.md

 # Microservice Deployment and Management Platform

-Welcome to our Microservice Deployment and Management Platform!
+Welcome to my Microservice Deployment and Management Platform!
 This platform enables users to deploy and manage microservices-based applications on Kubernetes clusters with ease.
 Whether you're a developer, DevOps engineer, or system administrator, this platform simplifies the process of deploying, monitoring, and managing microservices in a Kubernetes environment.

 ## Key Features